Gravitational four-fermion interaction and dynamics of the early Universe: Abstract

 \section{Abstract}

 If torsion exists, it generates gravitational four-fermion interaction (GFFI), essential on the Planck scale.
-We analyze the influence of this interaction on the Friedmann-Lemaitre-Robertson-Walker cosmology.
+We analyze the influence of this interaction on the Friedmann-Lema\^{\i}tre-Robertson-Walker (FLRW) cosmology.
 Explicit analytical solution is derived for the problem where both the energy-momentum tensor generated by GFFI and the common ultrarelativistic energy-momentum tensor are included.
 We demonstrate that gravitational four-fermion interaction does not result in Big Bounce.